- FAQS concerning Rhode Island spousal support

 Can a woman be ordered to pay alimony in Rhode Island?

 Yes.
 Absolutely.
-The same Rhode Island Alimony Laws apply to a woman’s potential obligation to pay alimony that apply for a man.
-However, under the old common Law it was only a husband who had a legal obligation to support his wife.
+The same Rhode Island alimony laws apply to a woman’s potential obligation to pay alimony that apply for a man.
+However, under the old common law, it was only a husband who had a legal obligation to support his wife.
 Those were very different times because woman were not allowed to own any property.
 Also, there was no absolute divorce in those days.